gibiansky/jupyter-haskell/README.md

 The [Jupyter messaging protocol](https://jupyter-client.readthedocs.io/en/latest/messaging.html) is centered around a request-reply pattern, with clients sending requests to kernels and kernels replying to every request with a reply.
-Although that is the preliminary communication channel, there are five different messaging patterns that happen between clients and kernels:
+Although that is the primary communication pattern, there are different messaging patterns that happen between clients and kernels:
 - **Request-Reply**: Clients send requests to kernels, and kernels reply with precisely one response to every request.
 - **Outputs**: Kernels broadcast outputs to all connected clients.
 (A client request can have only reply, as mentioned previously, but can also trigger any number of outputs being sent separately.)
 - **Kernel Requests**: Kernels can send requests to individual clients; this is currently used *only* for querying for standard input, such as when the Python kernel calls `raw_input()` or the Haskell kernel calls `getLine`.
 (Requests for input are sent from the kernel to the client, and clients get the input from the user and send it to the kernel.)